tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_2.md

 “I thought trauma surgeons always used universal blood..?”
 Moms questions left a silence in the air.
-I changed the subject and we finished eating.
+I asked about the new trees in the front yard, and we finished eating.